Leadership Coaching – Get moving in your career

 Why Inefficiency is a Good Thing

-It’s not a new destination.
-I know it well.
+It wasn’t a new destination.
+I knew it well.

-I know it well because I live in Ottawa.
-To do this trip, I am leaving town to meet people at the starting point, and then I’ll turn around and head toward my hometown.
+I still know it well – because I live in Ottawa.
+To do the trip, I had to leave town to meet people at the starting point, and then turn around and head back toward my hometown.

 I concede that it is inefficient.

-And here’s another head scratcher: The drive to the starting point is three hours.
-The trip back will take five days.
+And here’s another head scratcher: The drive to the starting point was three hours.
+The trip back took five days.
 Yes, five days.
-We are getting on a river boat cruise that will meander its way through plenty of locks and stop at lots of quaint villages.
+We got on a river boat cruise that meandered its way through plenty of locks and stopped at lots of quaint villages.

 This trip has me thinking about how I have usually approached goals.